YosysHQ/yosys/docs/source/appendix/APPNOTE_010_Verilog_to_BLIF.rst

    endmodule

-In line 18 the ``proc`` command is called.
+In line 18 the :cmd:ref:`proc` command is called.
 But in this script the signal name globrst is passed to the command as a global reset signal for resetting the registers to their assigned initial values.

 Finally in line 19 the techmap command is used to replace all instances of